jotavare/minishell/README.md

 ## BEFORE EVALUATION
 - [ ] Check norminette for any errors.
-- [ ] No segmentation fault, bus error, double free, leaks, ...
+- [ ] Check for segmentation fault, bus error, double free, leaks, ...
 - [ ] Must compile with -Wall, -Wextra and -Werror.
 - [ ] Makefile must contain $(NAME), all, clean, fclean.
 - [ ] Check for forbidden functions in your code.